npc-villagers/prep/TEAM-AGREEMENT.md

   GitHub Organization

 - What is your Git flow?

-  Have a main branch, dev branch (where all work will be merged first), and personal branches.
-Pull down before each work session and ACP often.
+  - Have a main branch, staging branch (where all work will be merged first), and personal branches.
+  - Reviews performed at the beginning of the day
+  - Pull down before each work session after reviews are merged, and ACP often. **Everyone rebase from staging at the beginning of the day!**

 - Will you be using a PR review workflow?